solidi/hl-mods/workspace/redist/readme.txt

 - Radiation Hazard for testing Beta 2 and uncovering bugs https://www.youtube.com/c/radiationhazardyt
 - Kralich/David for helping up get headlines on ModDB! https://www.moddb.com/members/kralichddg
 - Dave Johnston for dust, and AudioCraZ for his reskin called "drift"
-- suXin and the Half-Payne team for the dual mag60 animations, and mutator inspiration https://www.moddb.com/mods/half-payne
+- suXin and the Half-Payne team for the dual mag60 animations https://www.moddb.com/mods/half-payne
 - Laser for the rocketcrowbar standard model https://gamebanana.com/mods/38100
 - Dario Casali for the original boot_camp, Napoleon for the rebuild, and AudioCraZ for the reskin of snow_camp
 - Romka, A.I., Valve (PS HD Pack), Napoleon for the baer model